 When we were children, we used our imaginations to create worlds of joy and wonder.
-We don’t do that nearly enough as adults, sadly — but we do something else that’s even better: we travel.
+We don’t do that nearly enough as adults — we do something even better: we travel.

 Nothing inspires feelings of childlike amazement like finally arriving to a far flung destination you’d dreamt of visiting for years.
 Those are the moments we live for, and they’re the kind of moments this collection of hotels aims to provide.
 Their remote locations can mean a long and complex journey is required to reach them, but fantastical landscapes and otherworldly ambiance make the payoff immeasurable.
 If this isn’t where the sidewalk ends, it’s close enough.

 Fittingly, we start at the bottom of the world, near the tip of South America’s Cape Horn, in Ushuaia, one of the world’s last frontier towns.
 It’s there, within sailing distance of Antarctica, at the foot of a glacier and amid a forest of beech trees, that you’ll find Las Hayas, a hotel as elegant and refined as the landscape is rough and unspoiled — the perfect blend of outdoor adventure and genteel comfort.